liutiantian233/Pet-Game/README.md

 **Learning Objectives**
 - Class

-The goal of this game is to take care of your pet by keeping your pet in a good status (i.e., lower hunger/thirst/loneliness/smell level, and higher energy level).
+The goal of this game is to take care of your pet by keeping your pet in a good status (i.e., lower hunger / thirst / loneliness / smell level, and higher energy level).
 You can take care of your pet by taking each of the following actions:
 - Let your pet get some sleep
 - Feed your pet some food
 - Feed your pet some water